Sfaxihoussem2/Sea-drone-/README.md

 The Sea Drone project is an innovative solution for remote marine exploration and data collection.
 Its combination of embedded systems, real-time communication, and web-based control makes it a valuable tool for various applications, including environmental monitoring, search and rescue, and marine research.
 """

-# Write the content to a README.md file
-with open("README.md", "w") as file:
-    file.write(readme_content)

-print("README.md file has been created successfully.")